Should you book a Sydney Harbour Cruise?

 If you are on a short Sydney layover you spending your short time enjoying the harbour is a great choice.

-Lots of locals don’t recommend cruises, especially on the TripAdvisor forums, usually citing the extensive and affordable ferry system as the reason booking a cruise is unnecessary; however, few locals have taken many paid cruises, so they don’t have a lot to compare.
+Lots of locals don’t recommend cruises, especially on the travel forums, usually citing the extensive and affordable ferry system as the reason booking a cruise is unnecessary; however, few locals have taken many paid cruises, so they don’t have a lot to compare.

-In my work, over the last decade with international visitors, I have taken a bunch of cruises, including almost all the ones offered by the major operators, Captain Cook, Journey Beyond, Majestic, Fantasea, Sydney Harbour Tall ships and Sydney Princess Cruises.
+In my work, over the last decade, with international visitors, I have taken a bunch of cruises, including almost all the ones offered by the major operators, Captain Cook, Journey Beyond, Majestic, Fantasea, Sydney Harbour Tall ships and Sydney Princess Cruises.
 Unless you have a tight budget, I think one of these experiences is worth considering.

-• more deck space so better views
+- There is more deck space so better views

-• a commentary that explains the sites you are passing and gives some historical background
+- Often there is a commentary that explains the sites you are passing and gives some historical background

-• they travel at a slower pace allowing you to compose better photos
+- They travel at a slower pace allowing you to compose better photos

-• they usually cover the same ground a couple of times, giving you a chance to get a really good look at the city
+- They usually cover the same ground a couple of times, giving you a chance to get a really good look at the city

-• a ferry ride lasts 30 mins or less but the average cruising time is 1-3 hours
+- A ferry ride lasts 30 mins or less but the average cruising time is 1-3 hours

-• you can choose between small boats, yachts, large sailing ships and standard ferry style boats
+- You can choose between small boats, yachts, large sailing ships and standard ferry style boats

-• there is a vast number of options with all sorts of activities included, making your day extra special.
+- There is a vast number of options with all sorts of activities included, making your day extra special.

 If you are travelling on a tight budget of course, there are some fantastic Sydney ferry routes that will allow you to see much of the harbour.